Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 Take care.

-Such a sad tragedy.
+such a sad tragedy.

-It's like you got somebody on Twitter.
+It's like he gets somebody on Twitter.

-What a dumb idea Hannity had.
+What a dumb idea Hennedy had.

-Some of this is what a stupid idea on X. You know, when I said, Well, if you want to prevent school shootings, I think I have a way, but if you have I said if you have a better way, tell me what it is.
+What a stupid idea on X. You know, when I said, well, if you want to prevent school shootings, I think I have a way.

 This is why I don't read this.